zishansami102/Handwritten-digits-classifier-NN/README.md

-# Simple Neural Network from scratch
+# A simple Neural Network from scratch

 A simple python implementation of Neural Network from scratch without using any ML/DL libraries